The book opens as follows.

 We were speaking about God's governing thought of enlargement, bringing to remembrance His words to Abraham concerning the immense increase which He purposed for His servant; and then we saw how every bit of that increase came along the line of a testing of faith.

 This is not just teaching.
 These things are very pertinent and appropriate to our need at the present time.
 The whole work of the enemy is by every means and agency to limit what is of God, to reduce it, to make it as small as possible and keep it so.
 God's thoughts, of course, are entirely to the contrary; but God's thoughts do not just operate and come to realization automatically.
 He is dealing with living people, not with a mechanical world.
-It is in a people that His thoughts are to have their fulfilment, individually and collectively.
+It is in a people that His thoughts are to have their fulfillment, individually and collectively.
 For the realization of His thoughts, therefore, all the work of the enemy has to be overcome.

 The Battle Of Unbelief